Skullybutcher/Bharatbuilds/docs/auth.md

 - Hosted-UI domain prefix is `processpatch-<env>-<account-id>` (globally unique; change in `UserPoolDomain` if it collides).
-- The HttpApi CORS `FrontendOrigin` must equal the Amplify origin in production — the deploy scripts set it automatically from stack outputs.
+- The HttpApi CORS `FrontendOrigin` must equal the Amplify origin in production, the deploy scripts set it automatically from stack outputs.
 - Audit entries now carry verified emails (Gate 1/2/3), so the approval trail is attributable end to end.